Lucifer (DC Comics): Solo series

-Lucifer was the main character in an eponymous series that ran for 75 issues (plus the Lucifer: Nirvana one-shot issue) from June 2000 to August 2006, the entire run of which was written by Mike Carey (this series was preceded by Carey's The Sandman Presents: Lucifer miniseries in 1999).
+Lucifer was the main character in an eponymous series that ran for 75 issues (plus the Lucifer: Nirvana one-shot issue) from June 2000 to August 2006, the entire run of which was written by Mike Carey.
+This series was preceded by Carey's The Sandman Presents: Lucifer miniseries in 1999.
 To Carey, the essence of the character was:

 "We play safe.
 Most of us do, most of the time... but Lucifer doesn't know the meaning of safe, and he never bothers to look down at the tramlines.
 He does whatever the hell he likes, picks his fights where he finds them and generally wins... following [his] own will and [his] own instincts to the very end of the line, no matter what the obstacles are."

 In the series, Lucifer runs a piano bar (an element introduced in The Sandman story "The Kindly Ones") called "Lux" in Los Angeles.
 Lucifer is portrayed as a sophisticated and charming man, in accordance with the stereotypical gentleman devil.

 The theme of the Lucifer series revolves around the free will problem.
 Carey's Lucifer is a figure representing the will and individual willpower, who challenges the "tyranny of predestination".
-While in Heaven's eyes this is blasphemy, Lucifer points out that the rebellion (and indeed all sin) and damnation as consequence were pre-planned by his Creator, God.
+While this is blasphemy in Heaven's eyes, Lucifer points out that the rebellion (and indeed all sin) and damnation as consequence were pre-planned by his Creator, God.
 Lucifer rejects God's rule and moral philosophy as tyrannical and unjust.
 The violent, aggressive, totalitarian, vengeful, and dictatorial aspects of Heaven's rule are represented mostly by the angel Amenadiel, who has a particular hatred of Lucifer and leads attacks of various kinds against him.
 The attacks include verbal criticism, marshaling the host of Heaven, as well as challenging him to individual combat—almost all of it without the slightest care for the countless innocent, unwilling and unwitting victims that he is more than willing to sacrifice for his own pride.
 For his part, Lucifer disdains Amenadiel, treating the latter's emotional outbursts with contempt, and repeatedly defeats Amenadiel's assaults with well-orchestrated, hidden plans.
 Ironically, however, it is often difficult to discern when Lucifer acts as a slave to predestination, and when he effectively acts according to his own free will.